After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business in 2018.

 - Use Stripe with the rest of your business.
 Stripe connects with a bevy of apps you already use, letting you automatically sync sales data across your operations.
-Third-party integrations include accounting and invoicing apps, e-commerce solutions, email marketing services, analytics tools, point-of-sale (POS) and inventory management systems, customer relationship management (CRM) software, and many more.
+Third-party integrations include accounting and invoicing software, e-commerce solutions, email marketing services, analytics tools, point-of-sale (POS) and inventory management systems, customer relationship management (CRM) software, and more.

 Security is a huge concern for any business that accepts credit cards, especially online.
 One thing we particularly liked about Stripe is that it handles security so you don't have to.

 First, Stripe processes transactions on its own network.
-This means no sensitive data actually touches your servers, so hackers won't have access to your business's or customers' credit card information if you're ever the victim of a cyberattack, Stripes rep told us.
+This means no sensitive data actually touches your servers, so hackers won't have access to your business's data or customers' credit card information if you're ever the victim of a cyberattack, Stripes rep told us.

-Stripe has automatically implemented several layers of protection specifically designed for Web-based financial transactions.
-For instance, Stripe's client libraries and mobile API meet such industry standards as PCI-DSS requirements, so you're always compliant.
+Stripe has automatically implemented several layers of protection specifically designed for web-based financial transactions.
+For instance, Stripe's client libraries and mobile API meet industry standards such as PCI-DSS requirements, so you're always compliant.
 Stripe is also certified as PCI Service Provider Level 1, the highest level of security certification for the payment card industry.
 Two-factor authentication is also available to further protect and prevent unauthorized access to your account.

 If you have any questions about or trouble using Stripe, the company offers several resources to help you find answers.
 These include: